Welcome to the website of the Rotary Club of Westbury.

 The Rotary Club of Westbury is a well established club with members from a variety of professions and backgrounds, though we are constantly looking for fresh ideas and energies to enable even more community activities.

-We have regular meetings, either online, at the White Horse Country Club or at various other venues in the Westbury area please see the relevant week in our calendar for more information.
-Due to the current CoVid situation and the rise in infection rates locally, we are suspending "face to face" meetings until Jan 2022 at the earliest.
+We have regular meetings, either online at various other venues in the Westbury area please see the relevant week in our calendar for more information.

 The club has a reputation for being open and friendly, we welcome visitors and prospective new members at any time.
 You can contact our membership officer or use the contact button on the home page to get in touch and let us know that you would like to visit.